oct1st68/Mines-Stake-DSA/README.md

 java -cp out:res main.Main
 ```

-# 🧠 How It Works
+# 🧠 How to play

-- Players choose a grid (similar to Minesweeper).
+- Players choose a grid (similar to Minesweeper)

-- A number of bombs are randomly placed on the board.
+- A number of bombs are randomly placed on the board

 - Players reveal tiles one by one:
-If a tile is safe → the player continues.
+  - If a tile is safe → the player continues and show the multiplier when cashing out

-If a mine is uncovered → game over (or lose stake), similar to casino risk.
+  - If a bomb is uncovered → game over → reduce money from betting

-(Optional) A betting or stake system: players place a “bet” before unveiling tiles; winning depends on how long you avoid mines.